Muhammad-Mohsen/vsc-minimalist-git/README.md

 ## Known Issues
 - The graph only displays the most recent 500 commits.
 - No localization support.
+- `spawn ENAMETOOLONG` error when working with a very large number of files (committing, staging, etc.)

 ## Release Notes